-Learning that your spouse wants to get a divorce — or deciding that you want to get a divorce yourself — can be heartbreaking.
+Learning that your spouse wants to get a divorce — or deciding that you want to get a divorce yourself — can be heartbreaking, but a Rowayton divorce attorney can help you.
 It can also be frightening without someone to help you navigate the process of dissolving your marriage and starting life anew.

 Here’s what you should know about reaching out to a divorce attorney in Rowayton and how an experienced family lawyer can assist you in obtaining the best possible outcome for your divorce.

 Are You Headed for a Fairfield County Divorce?

 Regardless of which side of the divorce you’re on, separating from your spouse is difficult.
 It’s likely not something you planned on doing, even if you signed a prenuptial or postnuptial agreement before your wedding.